pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 	// Kind is the type of resource being referenced.
 This is the same
 	// value as in the parameter object's metadata.
 	Kind string

-	// Shareable is copied into the AllocationResult when a claim
-	// gets allocated.
-	Shareable bool
 }
 ```

+"ResourceClaimParameters" and "resource.k8s.io" are valid here.
+A class may
+also allow both this native type and one or more vendor CRDs as parameters.

-### NodeResources
+### NodeResourceSlice

-For each node, one or more NodeResources objects gets created:
+For each node, one or more NodeResourceSlice objects get created.
+The kubelet
+publishes them with the node as the owner, so they get deleted when a node goes
+down and then gets removed.

 ```
-// NodeResources provides information about available
+// NodeResourceSlice provides information about available
-// resources on individual nodes. type NodeResources struct {
+// resources on individual nodes. type NodeResourceSlice struct {
 	metav1.TypeMeta
 	// Standard object metadata
 	// +optional